GAPS-Collab/gaps-online-software/tof/dataclasses/README.md

 provided by pybind11 on top, so the C++ classes get exposed to python.

-The C++ are meant for analysis only, and thus the exposed python API is read-only.
-While the rust dataclasses offer methods `::to_bytestream` and `::from_bytestream`, on the C++ side there are only the decodeders `::from_bytestream` available, to follow this philosophy.
+### Serialziation

+The dataclasses can be serialized to bytestreams, which are `Vec<u8>` via methods `to_bytestream` and `from_bytestream`.
+In this way, they can be (ultimatly) written to disk or transmitted over the network.
+Since the purpose of the rust, C++ and python APIs are different, not all APIs feature `to_bytestream` methods.
+The C++ are meant mostly for analysis but also should allow the flight computer to relay back information to the TOF computer.
+This means, the C++ API is mostly read-only, with a few exceptions, such as TofPackets and CommandPackets, for which the `to_bytestream` methods are implemented.
+The exposed python API is read-only, since it is meant only for analysis.

-The transition between rust and C++ is done through serialization.
+The serialization interface also facilitates the transition between rust and C++/python.
+A class can be "transcribed" from rust to C++ by going through the (de)serialization cycle: `to_bytestream[Rust] -> from_bytestream[C++]`
-On the rust side, `::to_bytestream` will serialize the class, and on the C++ side `::from_bytestream` then can deserialize it.

-Transition in the other direction is not possible.

-## installation

-Builds with `cmake`.
-The only noteworthy dependency is pybind11

 ## versions/branches: